IsaacCDHall/weWorkBetter/README.md

 * Billy, the retired guy looking to spice up his life - I intend to use a site to help bring excitement back into my dull life.
 Since my cat, Gretchen, passed away 4 years ago, i've been in a constant state of anxiety.
 I hate it when websites make me think of my last cat, but love it when the design is sleek enough for me to be distracted effortlessly.

 * Bobby, the friend of a friend- My goal is to find a company that can help develop a website for my business which specializes in cat fur.
 I will use this site to make sure that my cat fur is conflict free and organic.
-My primary pain point is websites that I can not relate to.
+My primary pain point is websites that I can not relate to and poor execution of ideas.

 * Belly, the investor - My goal is to invest in a unique and cutting edge company that will generate a passive income for myself so I can spend more time in France!
 I only invest in the finest of ideas such as HotDogCozies&trade;.
 I will use this site to learn more about a place I can go to express myself and my grandiose ideas.
-My primary pain point is websites that aren't the creme de la cream(Did I mention I went to franc Benny, potential employee - My goal is to work at a company.
-I will use this site or any other site as long as i'm getting paid.
-My primary pain point is when it takes extra long for my welfare checks to clear.
+My primary pain point is websites that aren't the creme de la cream(Did I mention I went to france).
+I like to see innovative new ideas!

 ### User Stories